-Percussion Instructor - Mr. Kyle Lutes
+Percussion Instructor and Consultant - Mr. Kyle Lutes

 Mr Lutes is the Assistant Director and Percussion Director at Seymour High School in Seymour Indiana.
 Kyle is a graduate of Indiana University in Percussion Performance and serves on the Percussive Arts Society Education Committee.
 In addition, Kyle serves as a Percussionist, Music Educator, & Composer / Arranger at Freelance Musician.
 More details will be updated at a later date.

-Visual Coordinator - Loujaue W McPherson (Jay)
+Visual Designer - Loujaue W McPherson (Jay)

 Jay is currently Assistant Band Director and visual coordinator for Penn Hills High School in Penn Hills, PA.
 He also serves as the Assistant Director for the Small Drum Corps Association Eastern region, His involvement in the activity has been life long and extensive as he as served in the roles of performer, instructor, and/or designer for programs such as Garfield Cadets, The Royal Crusaders Indoor Color Guard, New Jersey Bushwackers Sr. Drum and Bugle Corps, Westshoremen Sr, Drum and Bugle Corps, Marion Cadets Junior Drum and Bugle Corps, Steel City Ambassadors Senior Drum and Bugle Corps, Erie Excaliber Sr. Drum and Bugle Corps, the Golden Lancers Junior Drum and Bugle Corps from Pittsburgh, PA., and the Canton Blue Coats Junior Drum and Bugle Corps.
 Mr. McPherson currently works with the Mon Valley Express Drum Corps in Pittsburgh as well as being the consultant and visual designer for several high school bands in the area.
 In 2008, Jay was inducted into the PA.
 Drum Corps Hall of Fame.
 As a hobby, Jay likes to portray Darth Vader at conventions and special events and at his 6.6 height and authentic Darth Vader uniform is the delight of everyone who sees him.
 He is particularly loves to support charity drives, Particularly the 501st, a world wide charity organization that works with Lucasfilm, portraying the Lord of the Sith.